cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 * Identify the target interspace
 * Prepare the skin
     * Chlorhexidine is superior
     Should be kept away and separate from the procedure tray, and allowed to dry fully.
+Ideally should be applied by the assistant.
 * Hat, gown, glove, drape
 Place a hat on the patient as well.
 * Prepare equipment